I have a Zivver account

 Safety notifications

-Zivver has three different levels for safety notifications.
-Learn more about the different warning levels
+Zivver has three different levels of safety notifications.

-Revoke Zivver message
+Revoke a Zivver message

-Read receipt
+Read receipts

-You can view a read receipt of every message sent.
-That way you know who read your message and who did not.
-You can find the read receipt in the form of a small envelope icon in the lower right corner of your sent Zivver message.
-Hold your mouse over the envelope icon to see who has read the message.
+The read receipt appears as a small envelope icon in the lower right corner of your sent Zivver message.
+Hover over the envelope icon to see which recipients have read the message.

-The number next to the envelope indicates how many recipients have read the message.
+The number in front of the envelope indicates how many recipients have read the message.
+Click the envelope or hover over it to view details.